-When you have consistently late or absent employees, resentment builds between agents.
-Passive aggression and dirty looks get passed around to the agents with poor attendance.
-What if an employee comes running in 15 minutes late on the regular?
-Or she doesn’t show up for a shift change at all?
+When you have consistently late or absent employees, resentment builds among your team members.
+Passive aggression takes hold in chats between your remote team members, and dirty looks get passed around to the agents with poor attendance in the office.
+What if an employee runs 15 minutes late on the regular?
+Or she doesn’t log in for a shift change at all?
 The agent on duty might have kids to pick up from school or a doctor’s appointment to make.
-Then, you have a disgruntled worker flying out the door to keep her prior commitment, and your contact center falls behind because you’re understaffed.
+Then, you have a disgruntled worker trying to keep her prior commitment, and your customers can’t get help because you’re understaffed.

 1. Review your old policies.

-Take a step back and review all your existing policies.
+Take a step back and review your existing policies.
 What are your current standards or consequences for absent employees?
-Are your policies up-to-date and are they understood?
+Are your policies up-to-date?
+And do your agents understand them?
 Maybe you’re being a bit too unrealistic and strict on schedule adherence and your agents can’t meet expectations.
-You need to know where you’re coming from when you’re setting a new path for attendance in your contact center.
+Review the policies you have in place and see what you need to change or rewrite.

-2. Have a clear attendance policy.
+2. Set a clear attendance policy.

-Build a policy that allows for outside-of-the-box situations.
+Build policies with wiggle room for out-of-the-box situations.
 You might have employees who need to leave to pick up a sick child at school.
 Or, what do you do when they show up an hour late because they had car issues on their way to work?
-Draw lines where it makes sense for your team, and be clear with your employees right when you hire them about how your company deals with absence or tardiness.
+Draw lines where it makes sense for your team, and be clear with your employees when you hire them about how your company deals with absence or tardiness.
 Then, hold your agents accountable.

 3. Offer incentives tied to attendance.

 You can use typical prizes like movie tickets or a gift card.
-But, one incredibly effective incentive is offering up a paid or even unpaid day off, or allowing your agent to work remotely for a day.
+But one, incredibly effective incentive is offering up a paid day off.
 Let your most consistent employees leave a couple of hours early on Fridays.
-Offer brown-bag lunch sessions with management as a form of recognition.
-Even better, though, is an act of service from managers.
+Or, offer a buy-back program for unused sick days.
+Even better, though, is an act of service from you — their manager.

 ICMI reports that at KeyBank, agents with perfect attendance for the previous six months are invited to attend a quarterly ice cream social.
 The chance to have managers make sundaes and wait on them has proven to be more effective among agents than monetary incentives to improve attendance.

 Tailor your rewards to what’s meaningful to your agents.
 Rewarding consistent attendance is one of the simplest ways to decrease absenteeism and encourage your agents to respect your policies.

 Build a Healthy Environment